Dmitry-Oyawale/team-resumemaxxers3/ProjectAssignment1.md

 ----
 # 1. Introduction

-Our software facilitates an easier connection between faculty and students about research opportunities and positions, particularly those not teaching undergraduate classes.
-Faculty can easily reach out to students interested in their respected major.
+Our software aims to facilitate easier communication between faculty and students regarding research positions and opportunities, particularly for faculty not teaching undergraduate classes.
+Faculty members can create research positions and easily reach out to undergraduate students interested in their respected major.
 This application dissolves the barrier between students and faculty in different degree levels, and ensures qualified sophomores and juniors the opportunity to utilize their talents fully and further their academic/professional career.
-Students also have the opportunity to explore various research topics aligned with their interests.
+Students also have the opportunity to explore various research topics aligned with their interests, filtering for recommended and available research positions to apply for.
+Faculty can access and mull over student profile details to discern talent and potential, in both student applications and references, for interviewing purposes.